akeisling/NumericalMethodsAlgorithms/False Position/README.md

 # False Position Method Algorithm
 ## format: function [root, fx, ea, iter] = falsePosition(func, xl, xu, es, maxiter)
 ## Inputs:
--func: function to be evaluated, either already defined or as anonymous function
--xl: lower bracket of region which contains root
--xu: upper bracket of region which contains root
--es: stopping criterion as a decimal (defaults to 0.0001%)
--maxiter: maximum number of iterations (defaults to 200)
+..*func: function to be evaluated, either already defined or as anonymous function ..*xl: lower bracket of region which contains root ..*xu: upper bracket of region which contains root ..*es: stopping criterion as a decimal (defaults to 0.0001%) ..*maxiter: maximum number of iterations (defaults to 200)
 ## Outputs:
 -root: estimated root of the inputted function
 -fx: value of the function at the estimated root (should be close to zero)